clevergo/clevergo/README.md

 - Give it a :star: and spread the package.
 - [File an issue](https://github.com/clevergo/clevergo/issues/new) for features or bugs.
-- Fork and make pull request.
+- Fork and make a pull request.

 ## FAQ